Get Help from Bob Vila

 - Give-Aways & Offers

 - Inspirational Photo Galleries

 Commonly used to construct everyday items from shower enclosures to tabletops, plexiglass (also known as acrylic) offers many advantages over actual glass.
 Though the two share a similar appearance, plexiglass is lighter, tougher to crack, and easy to cut to size for use in a variety of applications around the home.
 The transparent acrylic material also boasts a crystal-clear benefit of even better transparency than its competition with less glare.
-What’s more, it’s incredibly easy to clean and maintain that prized transparency—if you know how to treat it, of course.
+What’s more, it’s incredibly easy to maintain that prized transparency—if you simply know how to clean plexiglass, of course.

 MATERIALS AND TOOLS